 The consent shall be documented.
 All study participants have the right to recall their consent at any time with immediate effect, and then also have the right to have samples already taken for the study destroyed or de-identified.

 Special rules for consent apply for persons who are under-age and persons incapable of making decisions.
-More detailed information on obtaining consent (in Swedish)External link, opens in new window.
-External link. is available on the website of the Ethical Review Authority.
+The Swedish Ethical Review Authority provides more detailed information on obtaining consent.

 Collecting and managing study data

 Data shall be collected in a format that can later be analysed, reported and published in a secure way.
 A data collection form is created based on the approved research plan/protocol, and should be completed in good time before the study begins.
 Contact your region's IT department for information on secure data management.

 For multi-centre studies, it is important to consider the data collection format and to state clearly how data will be generated, by specifying clearly the methods to be used and by defining units and number of decimals, as well as how lack of data shall be registered in order to ensure data is comparable and to facilitate the analysis work.
 In most cases, the identity of the study participants shall not be shown in the data collection form; instead, names shall be replaced by a unique study code.
 A list linking the identity of study participants to their unique study codes shall be drawn up in the event it is necessary to link data to patient identity.

 What applies for changes to the study protocol after approval?